blynx/form-sequence/README.md

 ### Attributes

 - `capture`
-  Provide the id of the entry point element.
+  Provide the ids or names of the entry point element.
+Single entries or comma separated lists are valid.
+E.g. `my-link` or `my-link, alternate-link`.

 - `form`
-  The name of the form which is going to get transcluded.
+  The ids or names of the forms which are going to get transcluded.
+Single entries or comma separated lists are valid.
+E.g. `my-form` or `my-form, other-form, fallback-form`.

 - `cancel`
-  If the form has something like a cancel action to go back, you can put the id/name of that element here to be able to "undo" the transclusion.
+  If the form has something like a cancel action to go back, you can put the ids/names of that element here to be able to "undo" the transclusion.
+A list is possible here, too.

 ### Events